-Our responses and nature towards intimacy, love and relationships are often a product of tendencies that one developed in early childhood.
+Our responses and nature towards intimacy, love and relationships are often a product of tendencies that we developed in early childhood.
 So as paradoxical as it sounds, avoidant attachment is a developmental wrong-turn that one probably started fostering at a young age without realizing it.

 If you’re a sappy romantic, have a ‘Man of Steel’ persona when a breakup hits you or get jittery about the idea of dating completely – it probably has more to do with your childhood than you think.
 Maybe you’ve always run from relationships because you never came across a good one while growing up.
 Or you’re a hopeless romantic because you spent too much time watching rom-coms with your mother after soccer practice.